microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

 1. Click the **Clear** button to clear the grid and try a few other digits.
 You'll probably find that the model you built is better at identifying some digits than others, and that you get the best results when the digits you draw fill the expanse of the grid as much as possible.

-	> The incorrect answers are partly the result of the relatively small dataset you trained the model with (the dataset was roughly 0.5 MB, which is small by big-data standards), and partly due to the fact that the onscreen grid display uses only 1/16th the resolution of the scans that the model was trained with.
+Any incorrect answers are partly the result of the relatively small dataset you trained the model with (the dataset was roughly 0.5 MB, which is small by big-data standards), and partly due to the fact that the onscreen grid display uses only 1/16th the resolution of the scans that the model was trained with.
 Nonetheless, it's a pretty impressive feat for an app to perform basic OCR in this manner.
 And it's indicative of the kinds of apps you can build when you have Azure Machine Learning doing the heavy lifting.

 ## Summary